climatescope/climatescope.org/app/_posts/en/2017-01-16-Climatescope-in-the-media-Africa.md

 ---
 postId: Climatescope-in-the-media-Africa
-title: Climatescope in the media - Africa highlights
+title: Climatescope in the Media - Africa Highlights

 description:
 ---